Updated on February 2, 2020

 Having received so many questions about this issue, we absolutely needed to write this post.
 And although this is a really frustrating situation, the error can be easily fixed in most cases.

-This error usually happens because of 2 main reasons: 1) The Google Analytics browser cache or cookies have been corrupted or 2) An ad-blocker is blocking Google Analytics.
+This error usually happens because of 3 main reasons: 1) The Google Analytics browser cache or cookies have been corrupted; 2) An ad-blocker is blocking Google Analytics; or 3) If you are using GSuit, your account does not have permissions to access Google Analytics

 The process of deleting the browser cache and cookies is different on each browser so we will analyze this process only for the most popular browsers like Google Chrome, Firefox, Safari and Internet Explorer.
 It is also important to know that when you delete the browser cache, you do not need to delete the browsing history as it is not related to this problem.